-The Antikythira program puplished on the internet is a hoax!
+The Antikythira relocation program published on the internet does not exist!

 The Community of Antikythera demographically is one of the smallest in the Greek territory as the permanent residents are only 45 and the active municipal roll isn’t more than 200 individuals.
 The Community constitutes the independent primary Organism of Local Self-government located in the settlement “Potamos” of Antikythera island.
 It is administrated by a nine-strong elected Community Council.